-EI-4 The implementation of advances in broadband and other communication technologies to maintain and enhance the opportunity for effective business and home communications will be actively supported.
+The implementation of advances in broadband and other communication technologies to maintain and enhance the opportunity for effective business and home communications will be actively supported

-(vision c, d)
+(Vision C, D)

 The objective of this policy is to support the Neighbourhood Plan survey findings that have identified a growth in working from home.
 This, coupled with the vision to "encourage and support growth and development of small businesses in Potton to promote local employment", means that it is essential to keep up to date with communications technologies and encourage service providers to give a good service level throughout the town.
+For example by the inclusion of broadband connections to all new residential and commercial developments.